 Great that the problem has been identified.
 Next comes the challenge of what to do about it.
 It is pretty easy to find some help today.
 There are books, articles, videos, even entire websites devoted to returning to a simpler lifestyle.
 You will easily find much on the subject of living better with less, minimalism, and many practical tips to make much-needed changes.

-Here’s what I asked on Facebook this week ↓
+Here’s what I asked on Facebook ↓

 What comes to mind when you think of the word SIMPLE?